Yuan-Meng/personal_website/content/posts/autocomplete.md

 - **Users**: Saves keystrokes + speeds up typing + discovers relevant search terms not previously thought of 👉 less search friction
 - **Search engines**: Reduces the probability of typos and ill-formed queries compared to if the user types the full query 👉 better query performance

-Without autocompletion, Yahoo! users shall spend roughly twice the time typing in the search bar, if they don't abandon search at all.
+Without autocompletion, Yahoo! users will spend roughly twice the time typing in the search bar, if they don't abandon search at all.

 ## A Note on Related Tasks
-Autocompletion is a type of *query reformulation*, which also includes query suggestion, query expansion, and query correction.
-However, the goal and the usage of autocompletion is quite different from the latter three.
+Autocompletion is a type of *query reformulation*, along with query suggestion, query expansion, and query correction.
+However, the goal and the usage of autocompletion are quite different from the latter three.
 The latter three take place *after* a query is submitted and aim to improve otherwise suboptimal query performance (e.g., the user didn't have the right "vocabulary" or typed something too specific).
 By contrast, autocompletion happens *before* query submission as users type and its purpose is to save keystrokes and ease the submission process.

 # Build A Simple Autocompletion Engine